-The company named its original vodka named Ocean Organic because they felt it connected with their beliefs.
+The company named its original vodka named Ocean Organic because it felt it connected with its beliefs.

-With pineapple playing a role, Hawaii vineyards and wineries have earned a reputation of producing excellent wines.
+With pineapple playing a role, Hawaii vineyards and wineries have earned a reputation for producing excellent wines.

 As you visit these Hawaii wineries and distilleries, enjoy sampling different wines that can be found on the mainland.
 Tour the vineyards and learn what goes into making a great bottle of wine.